cppitems/cppitems/items/018/item.md

   T *operator->() { return get(); }
 };
 ```
-As you can see this `unique_ptr` is a simplified version of `std::unique_ptr` as it always uses `delete`.
+As you can see, this `unique_ptr` is a simplified version of `std::unique_ptr` as it always uses `delete` to dealloacte the managed resource.
-It does not need to support arrays (i.e., `delete[]`).
+It does not support arrays (i.e., `delete[]`).
 This also means implicit type deduction is possible (which is not available for `std::unique_ptr`).

-It is your task to implement the missing functionality to pass all tests:
+It is your task to implement the missing functionality to pass all provided tests:
 - move construction (TestA) and move assignment (TestB)
-- disable copy construction and copy assignment (TestB)
+- disable copy construction and disable copy assignment (TestB)
 - assignment from `nullptr` (TestB)
 - member `release()` to stop management of the currently wrapped resource and return a pointer to the resource (TestC)
 - member `reset(...)` to deallocate the currently managed resource and start managing the resource passed as argument via a pointer (TestC)